cprbucat2/AidanHoover/README.md

 exercises in python during office hours.
     - August 2022 - December 2022
     - August 2023 - December 2023
-  - *Principles of Software Mentor*: Assisted around 400 CSCI 2600 students with assignments teaching them important concepts in software design including reasoning, inheri‑ tance and polymorphism, and design patterns using primarily Java and Dafny during office hours
+  - *Principles of Software Mentor*: Assisted around 400 CSCI 2600 students with assignments teaching them important concepts in software design including reasoning, inheritance and polymorphism, and design patterns using primarily Java and Dafny during office hours
     - January 2024 - May 2024
+- **RPI Archer Center for Student Leadership Development**
+  - *LEAP Summer Intern*: Facilitated and led training’s, and wrote outlines to educate various groups on teamwork, communication, and leadership.
+These groups included MCLA’s Freshman class, RPI Bridge Program, RPI PREFACE Program, RPI RA Training, and more.
+    - May 2023 - August 2023
+- **RPI Student Living and Learning**
+  - *Resident Assistant*: Enforced university and residence hall rules and regulations, supervised, responded to complaints, and provided resources to residents.
+    - May 2023 - August 2023

 ### Contact me:
 - Email: hooveraidan2021@gmail.com